Skip to main content

 24.

-Nurses take action, including following organizational/employer policies and processes, when an error or near miss occurs at any point of a medication-related activity.
+Nurses take action, including following organizational/employer policies, processes, and restrictions, and when an error or near miss occurs at any point of a medication-related activity.

 25.